BartOtten/BartOtten/README.md

 ### Hi there 👋
-My name is Bart Otten, software developer by day and scode writer by night.
+My name is Bart Otten, software developer by day and code writer by night.
 The projects at my GitHub range from production ready packages to proof of concepts.